cryptomeme/simpleapi/DEPLOY.md

 Our dev deployment environment is going to be a Ubuntu 14.04 VM with Puppet.

+# Deployment instructions for Vagrant `puppet apply` provisioner

+Using the provided Vagrantfile, do a `vagrant destroy` to make sure you are starting clean.
+Then run a `vagrant up --provision-with puppet` and the puppet manifest located at `puppet/environment/development/mainfests/default.pp` will be applied, installing the necessary packages and starting up the service.

 # Deployment instructions for Vagrant Shell provisioner